Amber Alert issued for boys, father after Phoenix killings

 PHOENIX (AP) — An Amber Alert was issued Saturday for two young brothers and their biological father missing since the boys’ mother and a male housemate were found fatally shot in the Phoenix home where police said the victims and boys lived.

-The alert said 47-year-old Dimas Coronado may have fled to Mexico with the boys.
-Police say they want to talk to Coronado about the case but he hadn’t been charged.
+The alert said 47-year-old Dimas Coronado may have fled to Mexico with the boys, but Sgt.
+Armando Carbajal, a police spokesman, said investigators had no firm indication of the whereabouts of Coronado or the boys.

-Police said Coronado has a 2009 white Chevrolet Silverado four-door truck with custom rims and Arizona temporary license 43644T.
+Police say they want to talk to Coronado about the case but he hasn’t been charged.

-The mother and Coronado were marred but had been estranged and it’s not clear whether they remained married, police spokesman Sgt.
-Armando Carbajal said.
+Police say Coronado’s 2009 white Chevrolet Silverado pickup truck was found unoccupied about six blocks from the home where the shooting occurred.
+There were no signs of him or the boys.

 Most Read Nation & World Stories